 The following is how the Guardian Program works:

 - A puppy is placed in an approved home when the puppy is about 8-10 weeks old.

 - Once the dog has successfully completed all their health testing and reaches full maturity (approximately a year and a half), we would breed the dog.

-- You would need to keep a close eye on her “in heat” schedule so we can have her for a few days to test and breed her and then she would come to our home in time to deliver her puppies, returning back to you once her puppies are weaned.
+- You would need to keep a close eye on her “in heat” schedule so we can have her for a few days to test and breed her and then she would come to our home in time to deliver her puppies, returning back to you once her puppies are fully weaned.

-- When the breeding career is over (3-4 litters), we pay to have her spayed and she remains with your family with full ownership rights to live out her livfe as your loving family pet.
+- When her breeding career is over (3-4 litters), we pay to have her spayed and she remains with your family with full ownership rights to live out her life as your loving family pet.